Endless Travel Plans

 💰 $200–$350/day 📅 May–September 👶 Best ages: all

-The Outer Banks is one of those places that works for every age group and every budget tier.
-Uncrowded free beaches for toddlers to dig in.
-Wild horse tours on Corolla Beach for the tweens.
-Cape Hatteras Lighthouse climbing for teens who want a challenge.
-The Wright Brothers National Memorial is free for kids under 16.
+Outer Banks works for every age group at every budget tier.
+Uncrowded free beaches for toddlers.
+Wild-horse tours on Corolla Beach for tweens.
+Cape Hatteras Lighthouse climbing for teens.
+The Wright Brothers National Memorial is free for kids under 16 (source: nps.gov/wrbr).

-The real budget hack here?
-Vacation rental houses.
-A 3-bedroom house with a full kitchen typically costs less per night than two hotel rooms, and cooking breakfast and lunch in-house saves $40–$60 per day.
+The budget hack: vacation-rental houses.
+A 3-bedroom with a kitchen typically costs less per night than two hotel rooms, and cooking breakfast and lunch in saves $40–$60/day.

 Kids building sandcastles and playing on a sunny beach family vacation